 In practice, most small to medium businesses do not need unlimited plans and paying for unlimited features may be a waste of money.

 SSL certificates are important as they increase trust in your website (especially since web browsers now highlight non-SSL websites) and SSL certificates are a ranking factor with Google so sites with an SSL Certificate are likely to rank higher than otherwise.

 Web Hosting including Email

 Most shared web hosting plans include a basic email service which is usually sufficient for small to medium businesses.
-Check the Terms and Conditions / Acceptable Use Policy for restrictions such as a maximum mailbox size or total email disk space limit.
-Most shared web hosting plans limit the number of emails that can be sent from the account which may be an issue if you are sending bulk email or similar from your website to a membership list or list of clients.
+Check the Terms and Conditions / Acceptable Use Policy for restrictions such as a maximum mailbox size or a total email disk space limit.
+Note that emails stored on the server count towards the total storage limit with most shared web hosting plans.
+Most shared web hosting plans limit the number of emails that can be sent from the account per hour which may be an issue if you are sending bulk email or similar from your website to a membership list or list of clients.

 Add-on Domains / Websites

-Best practice is one website per hosting account so malware on one website can't infect another website although hosting more than one website on one account might make sense for financial or other reasons such as having a development and production version of the same website.
+Best practice is one website per hosting account so malware on one website can't infect another website.
+Hosting more than one website on one account might make sense for financial or other reasons such as having a development and production version of the same website.

 If you have several websites, consider a multihosting or reseller plan.

 You will need a database for WordPress, Joomla and many other web applications.
 You can sometimes install multiple applications to the same database by using different prefixes for the database tables.

 There are a variety of shared web hosting control panels such as cPanel, Plesk and DirectAdmin.
 Web hosting accounts with cPanel are easy to transfer to another hosting provider that uses cPanel (including the website, databases and email accounts etc) and many web hosting providers in Australia will transfer your web hosting account from a competitor for free.